SECTION - A

 6. Language too played an important role in developing nationalist sentiments.

-7. The 1830's saw a rise in prices, bad harvest, poverty in Europe.
+7. The 1830's saw a rise in prices, bad harvest, and poverty in Europe.
 Besides the poor, unemployed and starving peasants, even educated middle classes, revolted.

 8. In 1848, an all-German National Assembly was voted for in Frankfurt.